wevm/viem/site/docs/contract/getContract.md

 ## Usage

 You can create a Contract Instance with the `getContract` function by passing in a [ABI](/docs/glossary/types.html#abi), address, and [Public](/docs/clients/public.html) and/or [Wallet Client](/docs/clients/wallet.html).
-Once created, you can call contract methods, listen to events, etc.
+Once created, you can call contract methods, fetch for events, listen to events, etc.

 ::: code-group

 ```ts [example.ts]
 import { getContract } from 'viem'
 import { wagmiAbi } from './abi'